Struct jwks_server::crypto::jwk::Jwk

 Parameters

-: A unique identifier for the key.
-This identifier is used to match a specific key and should be unique within the set of keys in a JWKS.public_key
+kid: A unique identifier for the key.
+This identifier is used to match a specific key and should be unique within the set of keys in a JWKS.public_key: A reference to anRsaPublicKeythat contains the public key information to be included in the JWK.

 Returns